 International Development Studies (IDS) at Trent is an interdisciplinary program that studies human inequality from a global perspective.

 Why Study IDS at Trent?

-Today, the 225 richest people in the world have a combined wealth that is equal to the annual income of the poorest 47 percent of the world’s population.
+Today, the 85 richest people in the world have a combined wealth that is equal to that of half of the rest of the world's people.

 Why is the world so unequal?
 How has the emergence of a global market economy influenced this inequality?
 How are complexglobal forces experienced in people’s everyday lives?